 [91.
 Deleted by No. 98 of 1985 s.
 3.]

-92. Contribution to Account
+92. Payments to Account by applicants for licences etc.

 (1) Each person who makes application in any year for a licence or the renewal of a triennial certificate shall, in addition to all other fees payable in respect thereof, pay to the chief executive officer a sum of $150 or such other sum as the chief executive officer approves, and no such licence or renewal of a triennial certificate shall be issued until the appropriate payment has been made to the chief executive officer.